kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 Past all this, some Mobile First things are done right:

 * no third-party affiliate ads load in the site's mobile view.
-Google ads *have* to load in this view due to their rules, but they	do so asynchronously...*and* [responsively](https://support.google.com/adsense/answer/3213689?hl=en).
-More on all this shortly.
+Google ads *have* to load in this view due to their rules and restrictions, but they do so asynchronously...*and* [responsively](https://support.google.com/adsense/answer/3213689?hl=en).
+More on that shortly.

-* four vendor fonts load on to the site, but only three are available to the mobile view...that number may drop at some point.
+* the site utilizes four vendor fonts but only two are available to the mobile view, resulting in two less server requests.

 * CSS3 gradients, box shadows and text shadows render heavy browser paints that can impend site load time...they appear on the site's tablet and desktop views but are removed from the its mobile view.